tmcgilchrist/capnp-rpc/README.md

 ## Installing

+To install, you will first need OCaml and Opam installed.
+If you don't have them installed, please do so following the instruction on [OCaml.org](https://ocaml.org/docs/install.html).

-To install, you will need a platform with the `capnproto` package available (e.g., Debian >= 9).
+Next, you will need a platform with the `capnproto` package available (e.g., Debian >= 9).
 Then:

     opam depext -i capnp-rpc-unix